cherylmbani/Event-Guest_List-Manager/README.md

 1. Open the HTML file in a modern web browser
 2. Enter a guest name in the input field
-3. Click “Submit” to add the guest
+3. Click ”Add Guest" to add the guest
 4. Click “Attending” / “Not Attending” to toggle RSVP
 5. Click “Remove” to delete a guest from the list